Traveling to Ikaria

 Health and Care

-According to the National Health System, in Ikaria there is a General Hospital located in Agios Kyrikos and several local health centers throughout the island.
+According to the National Health System of Greece, in Ikaria there is a General Hospital located in Agios Kyrikos and several local health centers throughout the island.
 There are also private doctors, who examine patients in private clinics, by appointment and remuneration.

-The visitors from member-countries of the European Union (EU), should have the European Health Insurance Card (EHIC) or European Health Card (EHIC) or other legal document for citizens from countries not members of the EU, which will issue the competent social security institution and based on which, they can meet a substantial part of care and treatment in Greece.
+The visitors from member-countries of the European Union (EU), should have legal document for citizens from countries not members of the EU, which will issue the competent social security institution and based on which, they can meet a substantial part of care and treatment in Greece.
 In order to buy certain medecines, often prescribed.

 For emergencies, guests can contact the following departments: